tomheston/fragility-metrics/FRAGILITY_METRICS.md

 2. **FRAGILITY** (quotient-based): What proportion must change to flip p?
    * Binary/diagnostic/benchmark: FQ, MFQ, GFQ, DFQ, BFQ, PFI
+   * Edit-distance count form (2×2, optional): nGFI (with nGFQ = nGFI/N) — the unconstrained minimum number of single-patient additions or removals that crosses p = 0.05; aGFI and dGFI are its addition-only and deletion-only constrained versions.
+Significance-boundary (fr-type) metrics; they do not address nb.
    * Continuous (two-group): CFQ (with CFS as the underlying SE-scale distance)
    * Continuous (multi-group): ANOVA-FQ
    * Ordinal: OFQ (Wilcoxon-Mann-Whitney / proportional odds)